bbatsov/metaredux/about.md

 This blog precedes Meta Redux (I started it in 2013) and it inspired me to come up with the Meta Redux name.

-### HEY World

-I also have a blog at [HEY World](https://world.hey.com/bozhidar).
-I'm still not sure what I'll use it for (if anything), but likely it will host short musings on random non-technical topics.

 ## Patronage

 As you might imagine maintaining many open-source projects is a